GraphExec/Dextem/README.md

 **Dextem** is a simple .NET library to convert Visual Studio XML Documentation to GitHub Markdown.
 It is based on this nice, succinct Gist: [dx2md](https://gist.github.com/formix/515d3d11ee7c1c252f92).

+# Dextem API Reference

+See the result of Dextem at work.
+It processed its xml documentation and produced the following results: [Dextem API Reference](https://github.com/GraphExec/Dextem/wiki/Dextem-API-Reference).

 ## Dextem.Build

 Meant to run Post-build, **Dextem.Build** is a console application that uses the default **Dextem** API to create a markdown file based on a project's XML Documentation file.